espressif/esp-idf-sbom/README.md

 considerably.
 A free API key can be requested [here][9]; see the NVD [Rate Limits][10] documentation for details.

+When the online REST API is used without a key, esp-idf-sbom prints a one-time hint to standard error suggesting the `NVDAPIKEY` key or the `--local-db` mirror.
+Set the `SBOM_NO_HINT` environment variable or pass `--no-hint` to silence it.

     export NVDAPIKEY=YOUR_API_KEY
     esp-idf-sbom check [SBOM file]